geographika/mapserver-templates/json.md

   I wasn't even aware there was a `1.0.7` version, but that URL is available (and if not required should probably be disabled by sysadmins to reduce the attack surface).

   https://demo.mapserver.org/cgi-bin/wms?SERVICE=WMS&VERSION=1.0.7&REQUEST=GetCapabilities

-- How should the default template group linksets?
-By type or Map name?

 ## API Catalog